 Find out everything you need to know about our library and archive facilities before your visit.

-Due to COVID-19, Search Engine is closed to the public until Thursday 5 November, when it will reopen for pre-booked appointments on Thursdays to Saturdays.
-Please contact us via email to book an appointment.
+Following the introduction of the latest coronavirus restrictions across England, Search Engine is closed to the public until Thursday 3 December, when it is due to reopen for pre-booked appointments on Thursdays to Saturdays.

 We offer a free enquiry service to help you find out more about the items in the Science Museum Group Collection.
 Please contact us via email@example.com.
 We normally aim to respond to enquiries within 20 working days, however responses may take longer at the moment due to COVID-19.

 Our copying service has now fully reopened.
 Please find further details on our copying and copyright page.

 Whatever you're interested in, from engineering and industry to the social history of railways, our research and archive facilities are here to help.

 If you're looking for more information about a particular area of railway history and engineering, Search Engine is the place for you.